 Alternatively known as a flying fox, zip line or deceiving a death slide(!) it involves a tight wire being set up between two points, one higher than the other.
 You then attach yourself to it and dangle beneath as you speed across from point A, to point B.

 Check out our Bucket List experiences here

 We rode six wires that morning, the longest of which was a mind-bending 700m.
 It just kept going.

 I had such a wonderful morning flying through the air, slowly getting closer and closer to the valley floor.
 You ride a total of 2800 metres of wire over 7 different lines.
 I could have carried on for hours.
 Unfortunately, gravity took it’s course and within just one hour we were back on terra firma.

 Final Thoughts on Skylodge Adventure Suites, Our Cliff Hotel in Peru

 What can I say?
 If you are travelling to Peru, book Skylodge Adventure Suites!!

 If you aren’t going to Peru, maybe it’s time to start planning your trip!?
 You won’t regret it.
-Skylodge Adventure Suites is one of the most amazing places (if not THE most amazing) I have ever slept.
-The view is great.
-The mixture of adrenaline and luxury is superb and make it a truly once in a lifetime experience…unless I go back…which is tempting.
+Skylodge Adventure Suites is one of the most amazing places (if not THE most amazing) I have ever slept (just in case this Skylodge review hadn’t made that clear).
+The view is great and even if you are just coming to rock climb or zip wire with Natura Viva, you’ll get the same amazing vista.
+The mixture of adrenaline and luxury is superb and make this a truly once in a lifetime experience…unless I go back…which is tempting.